goodenoughllc/policies/ccpa.md

 | Professional or employment information (such as the name and address of the company you work for and your title) | Provide the Services; Communicate with you; Analyze use of and improve the services; With your consent; Comply with law or defend our legal rights; Security/fraud prevention | Affiliated entities; Service providers; Entities for legal purposes; | We do not share/sell |
 | Other information (any other information you choose to provide directly to us, including optional profile photos) | Provide the Services; Communicate with you; Analyze use of and improve the services; With your consent; Comply with law or defend our legal rights; Security/fraud prevention | Affiliated entities; Service providers; Entities for legal purposes; | We do not sell/share |

-For more information about each category of personal information, purpose of use, and third parties to which we disclose personal information, please see the "What we collect and why," and "When we access or disclose you information" sections of our Privacy Policy.
+For more information about each category of personal information, purpose of use, and third parties to which we disclose personal information, please see the “What we collect and why,” and “When we access or disclose you information” sections of our Privacy Policy.

 **Your Choices Regarding “Sharing” and “Selling”**: You have the right to opt out of our sale/sharing of your personal information for purposes of online analytics and advertising.
 Currently, we do not sell or share your data as defined by the CCPA and we have not done so over the past 12 months from the effective date of this Privacy Policy.